“I’ve always said, “If you can’t find a friend, make one.”

 May takes Suzie to school for a show and tell.
 She tells the blind children that Suzie is her best friend.
 The children want to take the doll out of the glass case, wanting to feel her in their hands.
 May struggles with them and the case shatters on the floor.
 This causes a bloody mess as the children scramble around cutting their hands on the glass.

 May is the very definition of psychological horror.
 The moment you see Suzie the doll, you already know this story isn’t going to end well.
-It’s clear May has her issues although I really empathized with her character.
+It’s clear she has her issues although I really empathized with her character.
 Growing up without many friends, always feeling weird and having a controlling mother are matters I can relate to.
 However, I didn’t have a doll as my only companion.
 I felt as strange as May was; all she needed was a connection to the outside world that understood her.

 Adam was extremely confusing and didn’t say what he meant.
 He told her he loved the weird and unusual, then as soon as there was a little lip blood he freaked out.
 Something tells me someone was just trying to look cool… As I said I understand her behaviour wasn’t normal but it wasn’t helped by the people around her.
 They were never straight with May and that can’t have helped her social ineptitude.

 I have to give this film praise for its unique story and quality.
 A lot of horror movies from the early 2000’s are usually trash but this was a pleasant surprise.
-May is a well shot horror film with great effects, and is lead strongly with Angela Bettis playing May perfectly.
+The movie is a well shot horror film with great effects, and is lead strongly with Angela Bettis playing May perfectly.